OrbitalT/Lease-Gen/README.md

 If in the future I (Bryce) no longer work with the company, you can reach me via email 'brycelogue@gmail.com' and i will do my best to make the app support your needed changes.

 Hopefully I think ahead of time and add in the ability to edit the Properties, Offices and Lease data.
 Or Lease generation is switched over the the managment program.

+### Todo
+1. csv PLEASE!!!!
+(Add, Download, View, Edit) order that needs to be added
+2. Add all addendums
+3. Garages (Sutton)